Władysław Anders: World War II

 The Polish II Corps became a major tactical and operational unit of the Polish Armed Forces in the West.
 Anders commanded the Corps throughout the Italian Campaign, capturing Monte Cassino on 18 May 1944, Ancona on 18 July 1944; afterward his Corps took part in the breaking of the Gothic Line and in the final spring offensive.

-The morale of the Polish forces was weakened by the outcome of the Yalta Conference which ended on 11 February 1945, where the British and Americans, without consultation with the Poles, had decided to give a major part of the 1921–1939 Polish territories to the Soviet Union.
-When Anders asked for his unit to be withdrawn from the front line, Winston Churchill told him "you [the Poles] are no longer needed" but the American and British front line commanders—Generals Richard McCreery, Mark Wayne Clark and Field Marshal Harold Alexander—requested Anders that the Polish units remain in their positions, as they had no troops to replace them.
-Anders eventually decided to keep the Polish units engaged.
-So they fought together with the Allies in the Battle of Bologna.
+The morale of the Polish forces was weakened by the outcome of the Yalta Conference which ended on 11 February 1945, where Winston Churchill and Franklin D. Roosevelt, without consulting the Polish government-in-exile, accepted Soviet control over a major part of the 1921–1939 Polish territories.
+When Anders asked for his unit to be withdrawn from the front line, Churchill replied "you are no longer needed" though the Allied commanders Richard McCreery, Mark Wayne Clark and Harold Alexander requested Anders to order his units remain in their positions, as they had no troops to replace them.
+Anders eventually decided to keep the Polish units engaged, and they subsequently fought in the Battle of Bologna.